Lockdown...shutters down!

 I have been visiting Samunnat office once a week.
 Before the lockdown, it would sometimes take 15-20 minutes to cross the busy East West highway to get there.
 The highway runs the length off the country and there is usually a stream of honking, smoke belching busestruckscarsbikes!
 But today I could stroll across.

-Everything is going ok.
-We are giving as many ladies as we can a COVID19 allowance so they can buy food and pay their rent.
-A few ladies are staying in the office shelter because, as you all know, they have no where to go.
+staying in the office shelter because, as you all know, they have no where to go.
 My husband Binod has grown vegetables in our garden so each week he donates vegetables to our ladies.
 The length of our lock down will depend on India.
 We are surrounded by India and China and in India the number of infections is increasing so the lock down continues.

 Our government has tested 3525 people and 9 were diagnosed with COVID19 and 1 has recovered.
 But we are overwhelmed about whether our hospitals can care for the number of people who might get sick.
 We look at the sky and just pray to survive.